AnthonyCxx/Notes-and-Writeups/Assembly (x86 64-bit)/Instructions.md

 _cmp_ compares two registers by subtraction.
 If the result is zero, then they were the same.
 Although the _cmp_ method performs subtraction, it does not actually alter either of the registers since it does not store the result — it just sets the flags.

+The result of a simple comparison like `cmp eax, ecx` could then be used by a conditional jump like _jz_ (jump if zero).

 ### call

 ### ret